Port Orleans Resort Room Rates

 - Some discounts on the rack rates may be available, it never hurts to ask.
 For example, you can often get a 15-20% discount for AAA membership, and Annual Passholder rates are also sometimes available (although they tend to sell out quickly once the dates are released by Disney).

-- For several years, overnight car parking was charged as a $20 nightly fee, but as from January 2023 resort guest car parking is now free again.
+- Resort guest self-parking is free, there is no valet parking service.
 Theme park parking is also included as a perk for all Disney Resort guests.
 Self-parking at the water parks, Disney Springs and the ESPN Wide World of Sports remains free for everyone.

 - Pre-COVID, Disney would sometimes offer one of their Dining Plans for free for each person staying in the room, but only with full-price room bookings that also include theme park tickets.
 These offers tended to be extremely limited for the Port Orleans resorts.